MM | How to Make “Cold Calling” Your Best Friend

 More often than not, people think of cold calling as just Googling a random business, finding their number, doing minimal to no research on the said company, and then giving them a call.
 If this was the way everyone went about making deals, we would just end up with a lot of angry business people, this I can assure you.

 However, the future of the “cold call” has changed my friends.

 Instead of thinking all about the sale, think about the relationship.
 Think about the value you truly want to bring to the company you’re contacting.
-Think about how they’re going to trust you, and more importantly, the reasons the should.
-Your first focus should be building a rock solid foundation with the exact person you’re trying to get into contact with.
+Think about how they’re going to trust you, and more importantly, the reasons they should.
+Your first focus should be building a rock-solid foundation with the exact person you’re trying to get into contact with.

 I was able to take a Udemy course narrated by leading sales trainer, Chris Croft.
 I recommend everyone to take this course — it’s only $10.99 and provides 30 lectures with insightful tips and tricks along the way to make the most out of what he’s talking about.